KarinaZubko/Portfolio/README.md

 <p> I am a Business Intelligence Developer / DA, experienced in product analysis.
 Check my portfolio to overview more projects.
-I love to learn about how things work, whether that be studying good coding practices, engineering techniques, or machine learning methods. </p>
+I am passionate about data and knowlages about how things work, whether that be studying good coding practices, engineering techniques, or machine learning methods. </p>